martinpercu/vue-expense-controller/README.md

 - In folder component new file Modal.vue.
 - In Modal add the template with a header and a body. (the header just add title and an icon to close ===> @click="closeModal").
 - Then add the function to closeModal with an emits.
-- Then in Action listen the "closeModal" to chanche the showModal to false.
+- Then in Action listen the "closeModal" to change the showModal to false.
 This will close the modal.
 - In Action import Modal!!!.
 Then us it in the <teleport>.

 ## Expense Form